Satipo road – Colibri Cloud Forest

-On Satipo road, my seed of a community project was past over to US based NGO Rainforest Partnership.
-One of the partipants of the Mindo trip became RP:s coordinator in the Satipo road area.
+On Satipo road, my seed of a community project was passed over to the US-based NGO Rainforest Partnership.
+One of the participants of the Mindo trip became RP:s coordinator in the Satipo road area.
 A vast area was declared a reserve, community hostels were set up for eco-tourists.
 A trend of habitat destruction was broken.

-In 2009, I run my first marathon after a long hiatus, and turned it into a fundraiser for Rainforest Partnership and the Satipo road project (called Colibri Cloudforest by RP, as it would be weird among non birders to donate to conservation of a road.
+In 2009, I run my first marathon after a long hiatus, and turned it into a fundraiser for Rainforest Partnership and the Satipo road project (called Colibri Cloudforest by RP, as it would be weird among non-birders to donate to the conservation of a road.
 Sic!).

 Colibri Cloudforest Lodge 2020